Note Server Config (its tunnel interface will be 172.20.0.1 and eth0 is 192.168.1.10 and its Public IP is that of your router): apt-get install openvpn cd /etc/openvpn openvpn --genkey --secret mystatickey.key vi /etc/openvpn/openvpn.conf =======snip=========== dev tun ifconfig 172.20.0.1 172.20.0.2

-If you want a simple VPN this is a quick and easy guide for OpenVPN on Ubuntu that will get you up and running with minimal configs.
-Note that with some persistance this is not hard to do and opens up a world of possibilities.
-Eg, Full encrypted access from remote locations to your home network, or if you really want to go nuts you can even do the ssh tunneling of openvpn over a http proxy using corkscrew.
+This is a quick and easy guide for OpenVPN on Ubuntu that will get you up and running with minimal configs.
+With some persistence this is not hard to do and opens up a world of possibilities.
+Eg, Full encrypted access from remote locations to your home network, or if you really want to go nuts you can even do the ssh tunnelling of openvpn over a http proxy using corkscrew.

 This configuration works for a single client connecting to a single server.